noverguo/jdtools/README.md

 Other project will be added in subsequent.

-this tools has used so lib:
+this tools has used some lib:
   - [asm](http://asm.ow2.org/) lib to edit the bytecode.
   - [gson](http://code.google.com/p/google-gson/) lib to operate json.